 NFTs (non-fungible tokens) have quickly become all the rage in art and cryptocurrency circles.
 The industry has created a new industry and is making millionaires out of digital artists.
-From Beeple’s $69 million sales to 8-bit Cryptopunks selling for over $11 million, artists and investors are flocking to NFT marketplaces.
+With NFT sales reaching millions, like Beeple’s $69 million sales to 8-bit Cryptopunks selling for over $11 million, artists and investors are flocking to NFT marketplaces.

 Unfortunately, NFT marketplaces are popping up everywhere.
 How do you know which ones are safe and secure to buy an NFT on?
-Below, we’ve highlighted some of the best NFT marketplaces available.
+What are the top NFT marketplaces?
+Below, we’ve highlighted some of the best NFT platform available.
 They offer excellent security, unique art, and plenty of opportunities for new artists and investors to take advantage of the current NFT craze.

 Choosing an NFT marketplace doesn’t have to be stressful.
 Whether you are looking for the biggest online marketplace to sell your NFT art piece or want to invest in unique and original NFTs before they hit the mainstream, there is an NFT space out there that will meet your needs.

-Some of the most popular NFT marketplaces include OpenSea, Rarible, SuperRare, Nifty Gateway, Foundation, and MakersPlace.
+Some of the most popular NFT trading platform include OpenSea, Rarible, SuperRare, Nifty Gateway, Foundation, and MakersPlace.

 Founded in 2017, OpenSea claims to be the largest NFT marketplace in the world.
 They boast over 300K users and 34 million NFTs in 1 million collections.
 With a market valuation of over $1.5 billion, OpenSea is the whale of the industry.

-Creating and selling an NFT on OpenSea is relatively straightforward.
+Creating and selling an NFT on OpenSea is relatively straightforward and user-friendly.
 You set up your wallet, add your NFTs, create a collection, and list them for sale.
 OpenSea lets you use some of the most popular wallets, including MetaMask, Coinbase Wallet, TrustWallet, and Portis.
 You’ll have no issues signing up and paying for NFT creations or NFT art on OpenSea.

 Fees on OpenSea are straightforward as well.
 You will need to pay a one-time account initialization fee before you can list anything on the OpenSea Market.
 Once initialized, you can now mint and sell NFTs.